wbrawner/jelos.org/docs/systems/ps3.md

         └─ NPUB30151
 ```
 3. Save the file
+4. Refresh EmulationStation by pressing ++"START"++ to open the Main Menu then select `Game Settings > Update Gamelists`.

 Once done you should be able to launch your PSN game directly from the EmulationStation gamelist.